 Months of entry

-The PhD Quantitative Economic History is the final stage of the programme and is expected to be completed in 3-4 years.
-You will be expected to produce a paper-based PhD thesis that is comprised of three publishable research papers.
-You will be assigned two supervisors who will oversee the formulation and completion of your research.
-During this period you will build on the formal training provided through the MRes and develop your research skills and scholarly abilities, in part by attending weekly seminars with other students taking the course.
-You will also gain professional experience in how to present your work at graduate workshops held regularly in the Department.
+Aftmeeting the progression requirements, you will be upgraded to PhD registration.
+The PhD is the final stage of the programme where you will be expected to produce a PhD thesis comprised of three publishable research papers.
+During this period you will build on the formal training provided through the MRes and develop your research skills and scholarly abilities.
+Throughout your PhD degree, you will gain professional experience in how to present your findings in the Thesis Workshop in Economic History, taken each year of the programme.

 Information for international students